-6. Load and Distance
+6. Distance

 - 6.1.
-Each car will be given two opportunities to traverse a specified distance carrying a specified load of water. - 6.2.
-The required load and distance will be given to each team one hour prior to the start of the performance competition.
-The distance will be between 15 and 30 m $\pm$ 0.005 m, and the load will be between 0 and 500 ml of water in increments of 10ml. - 6.3.
-Teams may not add or remove any "load" (or other inert items) to adjust the weight of their vehicle once the poster session has concluded.
+Each car will be given two opportunities to traverse a specified distance. - 6.2.
+The required distance will be given to each team one hour prior to the start of the performance competition.
+The distance will be between 15 and 30 m \pm 0.005 m. - 6.3.
+Teams may not make significant changes to their vehicle once the poster session has concluded, unless they have prepared, and have an approved management of change (MOC).
 Teams are only allowed to adjust "fuel" or chemical reactants used in the car's chemical reaction. - 6.4.
-The load and distance will not change for the final round.
+The distance will not change for the final round.